FAU-Inf2/MiniC/README.md

   for classification; the pattern may use a `*` as wildcard symbol (e.g., `'*.c'`).
 - `--recursive`: If this command line option is set, the classification also considers programs that are contained in subdirectories of the given directory.
+- `--lazyLexer`: By default, the lexer works in an eager fashion (i.e., the lexer first lexes the *complete* input program before the parser begins its work).
+If the `--lazyLexer` command line option is set, the lexer works in a lazy fashion instead (i.e., lexing and parsing are interwoven and the lexer only lexes parts of a program when required by the parser).
 - `--maxNumberOfSteps <number>`: Specifies the maximum number of steps that the interpreter should perform for each program before it assumes that the program is non-terminating (unbounded by default).